shivannis/xandr-docs-public/xandr-docs/articles/invest/mobile-specific-reporting.md

 ---
 title: Microsoft Invest - Mobile-Specific Reporting
-description: In this article, explore mobile-specific reports, such as the Device Analytics report, the Carrier Analytics report, the Member Site Domain Performance report, and more.
+description: In this article, explore mobile-specific reports, such as the Device Analytics report, the Carrier Analytics report, and the Member Site Domain Performance report.
 ---

 # Microsoft Invest - Mobile-specific reporting